 Design Considerations For Extended Wear

-When selecting studio headphones, comfort is essential.
+Comfort is essential when selecting studio headphones.
 Design affects how headphones feel over time.
 Look for these features:

 Producers and audio engineers wear headphones for hours.
 Thus, manufacturers design with these points in mind: